• Skip to primary navigation

 Give Experiences

 In past years, we’ve given memberships to museums, tickets to performances of the Nutcracker, and trips to the ocean.
-The kids have loved these and the memories last long after the holidays are over.
-Other ideas are movie tickets, lift tickets if you are a skiing or snowboarding family, zoo or aquarium tickets, concert tickets, dance, karate, music, art, cooking or other classes.
-There are so many ways to go with this and you know your own kids, but these have been some of the best received gifts we’ve given over the years.
+The kids have loved these, and the memories last long after the holidays are over.
+Other ideas are movie tickets, lift tickets if you are a skiing or snowboarding family, zoo or aquarium tickets, concert tickets, dance, karate, music, art, cooking, or other classes.
+There are so many ways to go with this, and you know your own kids, but these have been some of the best-received gifts we’ve given over the years.

 3 or 4 Gift Rule

 Full disclosure: We don’t do this.
 Well, we did the three gift rule when our son was little.
 I’ve heard a few versions of it.
-3 gifts- a gold, frankincense and myrrh gift to represent the three gifts the Wise Men gave Jesus.
-Or four gifts- “Something you want, something you need, something to wear and something to read.”
+3 gifts- a gold, frankincense, and myrrh gift to represent the three gifts the Wise Men gave Jesus.
+Or four gifts- “Something you want, something you need, something to wear, and something to read.”
 Either way, it simplifies the whole gift-giving process and reduces waste.
-While we don’t follow this exactly, we do attempt to not go overboard.
+While we don’t follow this exactly, we do attempt not to go overboard.

 Shop Thoughtfully

 Think before you buy.
 That cheap plastic toy from the dollar store may fill a stocking, but how long will it last?
 If it’s going to break in a week, what’s the point in giving it?
-Look for fewer items that will have lots of meaning and be long lasting.
+Look for fewer items that will have lots of meaning and be long-lasting.

 Edible Stocking Stuffers

 Kids love treats.
 If you are looking for something to stuff their stocking that won’t hurt the planet, think about making a batch of cookies or candy.
-They’ll love it and there won’t be any waste.
+They’ll love it, and there won’t be any waste.

 I hope these tips were helpful to you!
 I hope you have an amazing holiday filled with love and wonder.